Ayunzee/alx-higher_level_programming/0x00-python-hello_world/README.md

-0. print a shell sript
+0. print a shell srip
+1. print a scriptt